hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ![Apache2 Ubuntu Default Page](assets/images/articles/wponwsl_apache2-ubuntu-default-page.png)

 Let this sink in for a second.
-You just installed Apache in a Linux way on your Windows machine, and it's immediately available at localhost.
+You just installed Apache, in a Linux way, on your Windows machine, and it's immediately available at localhost.
 You can even see *apache2* processes in Task Manager, and I think that's just swell.

 ![Apache2 running natively in Windows task manager](assets/images/articles/wponwsl_apache2-running-natively.png)